 The selection, which still needs approval from Thailand’s government, followed competitive bids from both companies, which included offset packages to support Thailand’s aerospace and defence sector.

-The RTAF has experience with both fighters, operating 11 earlier-model Gripen C/Ds and 50 Legacy F-16A/Bs.
+The RTAF has experience with both fighters, operating 11 earlier-model Gripen C/Ds and 50 legacy F-16A/Bs.

-A source familiar with the situation tells FlightGlobal that Lockheed’s revised offering is pinned on upgrading 18 legacy F-16 Block 15s with new communications, datalinks, and identification friend or foe systems that will allow them to fully benefit from the sensor suite found on the Block 70/72.
+A source familiar with the situation tells FlightGlobal that Lockheed’s revised offering is pinned on upgrading 18 older F-16 Block 15s with new communications, datalinks, and identification friend or foe systems that will allow them to fully benefit from the sensor suite found on the Block 70/72.

 Under Lockheed’s proposal, the newer model F-16 Block 70/72s would be able to fully share sensor data, particularly from the fighter’s active electronically scanned array radar, says the source.